 However, this would not be done without discussing it first with you wherever possible.

-Also, for the safety of all women and children the address of the temporary accommodation must be kept confidential.
+Also, for the safety of all residing in the refuge, the address of the temporary accommodation must be kept confidential.
 It must not be given to anyone unless agreed by West Lincolnshire Domestic Abuse Service.
-You must also respect the confidentiality of the other women and children in the temporary accommodation and never tell anyone that they are, or were in temporary accommodation.
+You must also respect the confidentiality of the other individuals and families residing in the temporary accommodation and never tell anyone that they are, or were in temporary accommodation.

-An essential rule is that no men are allowed to know the temporary accommodation address or non-public telephone number, and are
+An essential rule is that no-one is allowed to know the temporary accommodation address or on-call telephone number, and are

 allowed in our accommodation.
 This includes not only partners, but relatives, friends and new partners.
-This is essential for the safety of everyone and women in refuge will be asked to leave if this rule is broken.
+This is essential for the safety of everyone and individuals or families will be asked to leave if this rule is broken.

-The most important thing to consider about our refuge is that it is designed to keep women and children experiencing domestic abuse, safe.
+The most important thing to consider about our refuge is that it is designed to keep everyone experiencing domestic abuse safe.
 We strive to provide the best quality service, to enable you to feel safe and be free from abuse.